-According to the Louisiana Civil Code, a wrongful death claim will occur when an individual dies due to the fault of another.
-The death can be caused by another individual or occur as a result of wrongdoing by an entity such as a corporation.
+According to Louisiana CC Art.
+2315.2, a wrongful death occurs when an individual dies “due to the fault of another.”
+The death can be caused by another individual or occur due to wrongdoing by an entity such as a corporation.

 Who Can File a Wrongful Death Claim in Lafayette?

-• Spouse or children
+- Spouse or children

-• Parent or parents in the absence of surviving spouse or children
+- Parent or parents in the absence of surviving spouse or children

-• Siblings in the absence of surviving parents, spouse or children
+- Siblings in the absence of surviving parents, spouse, or children

-• Grandparents if there are no surviving siblings, parents, spouse, or children
+- Grandparents if there are no surviving siblings, parents, spouse, or children

 Damages That a Loved One’s Estate Can Collect in a Wrongful Death Case